bloudraak/hugo-defect/README.md

 ```
 $ hugo
-Building sites … WARN 2020/06/06 11:13:26 found no layout file for "HTML" for kind "taxonomyTerm": You should create a template file which matches Hugo Layouts Lookup Rules for this combination.
+Building sites … WARN 2020/06/06 11:21:00 found no layout file for "HTML" for kind "home": You should create a template file which matches Hugo Layouts Lookup Rules for this combination.
-WARN 2020/06/06 11:13:26 found no layout file for "HTML" for kind "taxonomyTerm": You should create a template file which matches Hugo Layouts Lookup Rules for this combination.
+WARN 2020/06/06 11:21:00 found no layout file for "HTML" for kind "taxonomyTerm": You should create a template file which matches Hugo Layouts Lookup Rules for this combination.
-WARN 2020/06/06 11:13:26 found no layout file for "HTML" for kind "page": You should create a template file which matches Hugo Layouts Lookup Rules for this combination.
-WARN 2020/06/06 11:13:26 found no layout file for "HTML" for kind "home": You should create a template file which matches Hugo Layouts Lookup Rules for this combination.
+WARN 2020/06/06 11:21:00 found no layout file for "HTML" for kind "taxonomyTerm": You should create a template file which matches Hugo Layouts Lookup Rules for this combination.

                    | EN
 -------------------+-----
-  Pages            |  5
+  Pages            |  6
   Paginator pages  |  0
   Non-page files   |  0
   Static files     |  0